 It is also referred to as scratch-built subflooring.
 It is extremely cheap, efficient, and easy to assemble.
 With the right materials, you can do it yourself.

-Plywood is one of the most affordable subflooring options available.
-Since you can gather the materials and install them yourself, it can heavily cut down on costs.
 Typically, it can cost anywhere from around $700 to $1000.
 Depending on the state and nature of your basement, however, these prices can change drastically.
 It’s still more affordable than DRIcore subflooring.

 Plywood subfloor is superior to other prefab or premade subflooring options.
 Some people will prefer plywood for some of the following benefits:

-- Plywood subflooring is cheap.
-It can be made using common and affordable materials.
+- The flooring system can be made using common and affordable materials.

 - It is convenient.
-It’s extremely easy to lay down your own panels and cover a large amount of ground with this option.
+It’s easy to lay down your own panels and cover a large amount of ground with this option.

 - It looks great.
 Plywood looks just as good as real wood.

-- It’s extremely durable
+- It’s durable.

-DRIcore Subflooring
+DRIcore Subfloor

 DRIcore subfloor systems are one of the newer systems in the industry having been invented in the 1990s.
 They typically come in panel shapes than the available plywood sheets.
 DRIcore is amazing for subflooring a basement that has low to mid-range moisture problems.
 It’s a lot like insulating a floor, the only difference being the added protection of a water barrier.